Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: The model

 We generated values of the outcome for individual $k$ at time $t_{ki}$ and location $\bs_{ki}=\gamma_k(t_{ki})$ according to the generative process defined by \eqref{modSpec1} with parameters fixed as above.
 This yielded a simulated dataset $D_{sim}=\left\lbrace(\text{Ind}_j, t_j, \bs_j, y_j, \bx_j^\top)\right\rbrace_{j=1}^n$ with $n=10^5$ observations, where $\text{Ind}_j$ denotes the individual corresponding to row $j$.
-Then, we fit the model in \eqref{eq:hierModelCollapsedShrink} on $70\%$ of the total observations in $D_{sim}$ using Algorithm~\ref{algoCollapsed} with the Gibbs' sampling modified as in Algorithm~\ref{algoShrink}.
-The remaining $30\%$ were held out to assess out-of-sample predictive performances in terms of \textit{Relative and Root Mean Squared Prediction Error} (RMSPE), and \textit{Coverage}, \textit{Predictive Interval Width} (PIW).
-Intercept and slope regression parameters were assigned $\Norm(0,\, 10^6)$ priors; the variance components, $\sigma^2$ and $\tau^2$, were both assigned inverse Gamma $\mathcal{IG}(2,2)$ priors; and the decay parameter $\phi$ received a Gamma prior $\mathcal{G}(1,1)$.
+Then, we fit the model in \eqref{eq:hierModelCollapsedShrink} on $70\%$ of the total observations in $D_{sim}$.
+The remaining $30\%$ were held out to assess out-of-sample predictive performances in terms of \textit{Relative and Root Mean Squared Prediction Error} (RMSPE), \textit{Coverage}, and \textit{Predictive Interval Width} (PIW).
+Intercept and slope regression parameters were assigned $\Norm(0,\, 10^6)$ priors; the variance components, $\sigma^2$ and $\tau^2$, were both assigned inverse Gamma $\IG(2,2)$ priors; and the decay parameter $\phi$ received a Gamma prior $\mathcal{G}(1,1)$.
 For the spline coefficients, we considered both the penalized versions in Section \ref{sec:modSpatEff}.
 The first is referred to as an S-Spline (shrinking splines), and the second as P-Spline (penalized splines).

 Table~\ref{tab:ResTableExp3} presents the posterior estimates.
 We also included the Deviance Information Criterion (DIC) for both models.
 Performances in the two settings are almost identical, but the DIC favors the S-Spline model.
 This is not surprising as the data were generated using an analogous shrinkage prior for the $\bbeta_S$'s.
-Further details, including the estimates of the spline coefficients are provided in the online supplement (Appendix).
-Figure~\ref{fig:SSSurfaces} presents the posterior estimate of the spatial surface.
-We compare the true latent surface with the two (practically identical) estimates.
+Further details, including the estimates of the spline coefficients are provided in the Supplementary Material \citep{alaimo2023aoasSupplement}. {Figure~\ref{fig:SSSurfaces} presents the posterior estimate of the spatial surface.
+We compare the true latent surface with just the S-Splines as it performs slightly better with respect to the DIC, but notice that P-Splines provides practically identical estimates.}